dev-night/dev-night.github.io/public/index.md

 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)
 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

-Our /dev/night #013 will take place on the 08th of August at 19:15.
+Our /dev/night #014 will take place on the 12th of September at 19:15.

-*Florian* will introduce you to the [__React__](https://github.com/dev-night/talks/issues/3) framework and you will be able to painlessly develop interactive UIs for yourself.
+[Jochen](https://github.com/jochenchrist) will introduce you to [__Docker__](https://github.com/dev-night/talks/issues/13) and you will learn how to use it and deploy software with it.

-This will also be a special event because it will take place at the __Hetzner office in Gunzenhausen__.
+We will also get our hands dirty with docker - so don't forget to bring your laptops. ;)

 <!--<i>Right now we are looking for a talk.
 If you're interested please visit our [__talks submission page__](https://github.com/dev-night/talks/issues).</i>
 <a href="https://github.com/dev-night/talks"><img src="https://raw.github.com/dev-night/talks/master/assets/img/workflow.png"></a>-->